theupdateframework/taps/tap8.md

 Alice, Bob, Charlie, and Dan to complete the rotation.

 Let's assume Bob and Dan signed foo.
-A client which encounters a delegation to foo notices that its metadata is not valid using Alice, Bob, and Charlies keys.
-The client looks for a foo.rotate.ID file to fetch new keys.
-This is properly signed by Alice and Bob, and the client can verify foo using Bob's and Dan's signature.
+A client which encounters a delegation to foo first looks for a foo.rotate.ID file with the keyids and threshold specified in the delegation file.
+If this file exists and is properly signed by Alice and Bob, the client uses it to fetch new keys.
+The client can verify foo using Bob's and Dan's signature.

 When Evelyn joins, and the threshold is increased to 3, foo.rotate.ID' is created (ID' is the SHA256 of the concatenated keyids